hissalht/simple_shmup_pico8/notes.md

 - draw in between frame ship turn
 - state machine is still broken, think of fix
 - add separate timeline for fire
+## 21/12/2025
+- rewrite all sprite drawing and animation